lazypic/git-hours/README.md

 # git-hours

-git-hours는 git log 데이터를 이용해서 작업시간을 계산하는 명령어 입니다.
+git-hours is a command that calculates the working time using the git log data.

 ## Download & Run